psychemedia/island-storynotes/noyes-highwayman.md

 *Tlot-tlot*, in the frosty silence! *Tlot-tlot*, in the echoing night!
 Nearer he came and nearer!
 Her face was like a light!
-Her eyes grew wide for a moment; she drew one last breath,
+Her eyes grew wide for a moment; she drew one last deep breath,
 Then her finger moved in the moonlight,
 Her musket shattered the moonlight,
 Shattered her breast in the moonlight and warned him — with her death.